Scope of the Journal

 Computer methods:

-mesh-based techniques, mesh-free techniques, mean-field models, full-field models, soft computing, evolutionary computing, knowledge/experience extraction and management, agent technologies, message-passing and shared memory parallel simulation algorithms, cluster and grid implemented algorithms, pattern recognition and pattern processing, numerical methods, computer graphics, artificial intelligence.
+mesh-based techniques, mesh-free techniques, mean-field models, full-field models, soft computing, evolutionary computing, knowledge/experience extraction and management, agent technologies, message-passing and shared memory parallel simulation algorithms, cluster and grid implemented algorithms, pattern recognition and pattern processing, numerical methods, computer graphics, artificial intelligence, machine learning, optimisaiton techniques, etc.

 Applications:

-modelling of phenomena and processes, nano, micro, mezo and macro scale material analysis, computer simulation, control, optimization, computer-aided design of tools and technologies, design of materials, inverse analysis.
+nano/micro/mezo and macro scale analysis of a wide range of materials (engineering, biomaterials, medical materials), development of new materials, modelling of phenomena and processes, computer simulation, control, optimization, computer-aided design of tools and technologies, design of materials, inverse analysis.

 Materials:

-metals, alloys, polymers, ceramics, composites, wood, functionally graded materials, nanomaterials, materials with memory etc.
+metals, alloys, polymers, ceramics, composites, biomaterials, wood, functionally graded materials, nanomaterials, materials with memory etc.

 Scientific disciplines: